Providing a ‘sweet start’ for newborns

 In the first 24 hours, it is not necessary for newborns to have large volumes of milk due to their small tummy.
 But it is important they still receive colostrum (early breastmilk produced by the parent).

-“Small amounts of breastmilk in the first few days are expected,” says Valenzuela.
+“Small amounts of colostrum in the first few days are expected,” says Valenzuela.
 “We encourage all parents to hand express colostrum and give drops to their newborn, whether baby is latching or not.
 This assures we are coating the infant’s gut with all those healthy immune properties.”

 Breastmilk contains leptin, an appetite-regulating hormone.
 Studies show breastfed infants have higher levels of serum leptin than formula-fed infants and that low serum leptin may be correlated with high body mass index (BMI) in childhood.
 A breastfeeding parent’s BMI could also influence an infant’s serum leptin levels.